waywardphilosopher/tainan/content/projects/goethe-institut.md

 ## Project Outcomes
 What we loved about the stories the participants told was how varied they were, how in a few brief hours we mapped out the vastness of human experience: we had funny stories and sad stories, everyday stories and stories about extraordinary events.

-Here’s are three extracts.
+Here are three extracts.
 All these stories were first written in Arabic.
 They were translated into Bulgarian, and we’ve made versions in English to give a flavour of the workshop.

 > One day it rained heavily and hard.
 I usually like to look out the window when it’s bathed in the rain, but it was raining so hard, I couldn’t see anything.
 The rain drops ran down the glass, flowing along with the dust, and I decided the windows needed washing.
 I looked all over the house for the towel I use to clean the windows, but I couldn’t find it….